exeter-creww/Budleigh_Brook_Beaver_Hydro/README.md

 Workflow for the processing and analysis of hydrological data from East Budleigh EA gauge to evaluate the imapcts of Beaver on Flow regimes...

-And here's the rough result...
+And here are some of the results:

 ![Bud Brook Location](7_Site_Location/exports/BudBrookHydroLoc.jpg)
 Location of Budeligh brook Catchment Colaton Brook catchemnts, gauging station and Beaver dam sequence.